sbabic/swupdate/doc/source/swupdate.rst

 	        swupdate -i <filename>

-To start with the embedded web-server:
+To start with the embedded web server:

 ::

-	         swupdate -w "<web-server options>"
+	         swupdate -w "<web server options>"

-The main important parameter for the web-server is "document_root".
+The main important parameters for the web server are "document-root" and "port".

 ::

-	         SWUpdate -w "-document_root ./www"
+	         swupdate -w "--document-root ./www --port 8080"

-The embedded web-server is taken from the Mongoose project (last release with Lua license).
-Additional parameters can be found in mongoose documentation.
+The embedded web server is taken from the Mongoose project.

 The whole list of options will be retrieved with: